haohao0110/Portfolio/README.md

 ---

 ### 📌 About Me
-I'm currently a Master's student in Information Technology and Analytics at Rutgers Business School, with a background in venture capital and investment banking.
+I'm a grad student in Information Technology and Analytics at Rutgers Business School, with a background in venture capital and investment banking.
 I'm passionate about leveraging technology to solve complex business problems, and this portfolio reflects my journey in doing so.

 ### 🔗 Let's Connect
 Feel free to explore the repositories and reach out if you're interested in collaborations or discussions.